clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot-ubuntu.rst

 .. _multi-boot-ubuntu:

-Install Ubuntu\* 16.04 LTS Desktop
+Install Ubuntu\* 18.04 LTS Desktop
 ##################################

-This guide describes Ubuntu-specific details of the :ref:`multi-boot` tutorial.
+This guide explains how to install Ubuntu 18.04 LTS Desktop on a separate partition of a target on which |CL| is already installed.

 #.
-Start the Ubuntu installer and follow the prompts.
+Start the Ubuntu installer, and follow the prompts.

 #.
 At the :guilabel:`Installation type` screen, choose
    :guilabel:`Something else`.
 See Figure 1.